-5 key takeaways from the Murdaugh murders trial
+5 Key Takeaways From the Murdaugh Murders Trial

 “What I admit is I misled them, I did wrong and that I stole their money,” Murdaugh responded.

-In turn, Murdaugh’s lawyers portrayed his acknowledgment of his lies as a willingness to come clean — that he recognized his shortcomings but had never been violent and would never have carried out the murders.
+In turn, Murdaugh’s lawyers portrayed his acknowledgment of his lies as a willingness to come clean, saying that he recognized his shortcomings but had never been violent and would never have carried out the murders.

 Surviving relatives were among Murdaugh’s most ardent defenders — to a point.

-Friends and relatives said Murdaugh was devastated by the killings, with his brother John Marvin Murdaugh testifying that he “would have to create a new word to describe how distraught he was.”
+Friends and relatives said Murdaugh was devastated by the killings.
+His brother John Marvin Murdaugh testified that he “would have to create a new word to describe how distraught he was.”

 When Proctor asked him who might have murdered his wife — Proctor’s only sister — and his son, Murdaugh offered a cryptic response, she said.